aiidateam/AEP/base_iterator/README.md

 Following the footsteps of the `BaseRestartWorkChain`, we implemented the `BaseIteratorWorkChain` as an abstract class.
 However sub classes just need to define the attribute `_process_class` in order to have a working iterator.
-This is sufficent to have an iterator that knows how to iterate over the input-ports of `_process_class`, however it can be extended to iterate over other parameters making use of the attribute `_params_lookup` (see "Supplementary features" section for info).
+This is sufficient to have an iterator that knows how to iterate over the input-ports of `_process_class`, however it can be extended to iterate over other parameters making use of the attribute `_params_lookup` (see "Supplementary features" section for info).
 By default, `BaseIteratorWorkChain` exposes all the inputs of `_process_class` without namespace.
 The attribute `_expose_inputs_kwargs` can be used to pass arguments to the `spec.expose_inputs`, allowing the use of namespaces, the exclusion of some ports and so on.

 ### API design

-Once a `MyIterator(BaseIteratorWorkChain)` has been defined (specifing the attributes explained above), its use is very simple.
+Once a `MyIterator(BaseIteratorWorkChain)` has been defined (specifying the attributes explained above), its use is very simple.
 We already said that it exposes the inputs of `_process_class`, moreover three additional inputs are accepts.
 1. `iterate_over`.
 It is a dictionary ("key", "value") where "key" is the name of a parameter we want to iterate over (`str`) and "value" is a `list` with all the values to iterate over for the corresponding key.
-    NOTE_1: if "key" is an input port of `_process_class`, we allow "value" to be a list of aiida data types accepted by the "key"; in fact a serializer is applied internally to transorm the values of the list in the corresponding pk.
+    NOTE_1: if "key" is an input port of `_process_class`, we allow "value" to be a list of aiida data types accepted by the "key"; in fact a serializer is applied internally to transform the values of the list in the corresponding pk.
     NOTE_2: the `iterate_over` is a dictionary because it is possible to iterate over several keywords at the same time.
 The way the algorithm deals with these multiple iterations is decided by the `iterate_mode` input.